eecs485staff/primer-spec/docs/CONTRIBUTING.md

 - `_sass/spec/`: SCSS files needed to display the sidebar and subthemes.
 Stylesheets in `assets/css` include these files.

-- `src_js/theme`: TypeScript code that generates a table of contents, the sidebar and the subtheme-picker modal.
+- `src_js`: TypeScript code that generates a table of contents, the sidebar and the subtheme-picker modal.
 The code also adds HTML and CSS scaffolding needed for the theme.
-The script can either be used on its own, or in conjunction with the Jekyll theme.
 The TypeScript code is bundled by webpack into `assets/js/primer_spec_plugin.min.js`.

 ## Code of conduct